pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 Go to [http://localhost:3000](http://localhost:3000) and see the results.
 You now have a functioning dashboard.

-#### Testing out reacivity

- Open two browser windows and try to insert some data through [http://localhost:3000/products/new](http://localhost:3000/products/new) one of them while looking at [http://localhost:3000](http://localhost:3000).
+ To test out reactivity, two browser windows with [http://localhost:3000/products/new](http://localhost:3000/products/new) and  [http://localhost:3000](http://localhost:3000).
+Then, try to create a new product.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/25050fd2-fba8-434d-a4e4-28ae2ca42f36.004)